 “No way!” she answered.
 “I can’t bear being up before 10!”

 I wandered off to have a more profitable conversation elsewhere.
 Last I heard, ol’ friend-of-a-friend had just married some rich, successful businessman – and was currently sunning her asscheeks on his yacht in the Greek islands.

 A yacht I’d assume he was able to pay for by – get this – waking up early and working on his most important tasks.

 Look: there are definitely exceptions.
 Some people do their best work later in the day.
+(And some people inherit their money.)
 But most people should just get started on their first things first.